friendlyarm/sd-fuse_h3/README.md

 *Read this in other languages: [简体中文](README_cn.md)*

 ## Requirements
-* Supports x86_64 and aarch64 platforms
+* Supports x86_64 and arm64 platforms (Note: requires A53 or higher on arm64)
-* Recommended Host OS: Ubuntu 20.04 LTS (Focal Fossa) 64-bit or Higher.
-Note: Build will fail on Ubuntu Bionic since package lz4 is required
+* Recommended Host OS: Ubuntu 20.04 LTS (Focal Fossa) 64-bit or Higher (Note: Build will fail on Ubuntu Bionic since package lz4 is required)
-* For x86_64 user, it is recommended to run this script to initialize the development environment: https://github.com/friendlyarm/build-env-on-ubuntu-bionic
+* The script will prompt for the installation of necessary packages.
 * Docker container: https://github.com/friendlyarm/docker-cross-compiler-novnc

 ## Kernel Version Support